Frequently asked questions

 London Borough of Bexley

-You can phone us on 0345 3022317 (this is a local rate telephone number) between 8am and 6pm weekdays and 9am to 1pm on Saturday.
+You can phone us on 0345 3022317 (this is a local rate telephone number) between 9am and 5pm Monday to Friday.

 Q: How much benefit could I get?